komar41/shadow-maps-webgl/README.md

 - **GitHub repo:** [Link to GitHub repository]
 - **Tools used:** WebGL, JavaScript, HTML, CSS

+## How to run:
+- Download the JSON file for [Manhattan](https://fmiranda.me/courses/cs425-spring-2021/manhattan.json.zip) or [Chicago](https://fmiranda.me/courses/cs425-spring-2021/chicago.json.zip).
+- Unzip the downloaded file to extract the JSON.
+- In the configuration panel, locate the file input option.
+- Click on the file input and select the extracted JSON file (manhattan.json or chicago.json).

 ## Components

 ### 1. 3D Urban Model Rendering